symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 ---

-### 71. Audit TTL Rule Changes for Compliance Violations
+### 71. Audit RDF Rule Changes for Compliance Violations
 **As a** Compliance Officer
 **I want to** review all changes to business rules (TTL, SPARQL) to ensure they don't weaken compliance controls **So that** compliance cannot be accidentally or maliciously undermined.